MuckFoe/CASE_CND/MagicMirror/README.md

 Afterwards you can run the service using the following command:

-`docker run -d -p 8000:8000 --name magicmirror magicmirror`
+`docker run -d -p 8000:8000 --name magicmirror -e EVENT_SERVICE_BASE_PATH="http://eventservice:8000" -e WEATHER_SERVICE_BASE_PATH="http://weatherservice:50505" magicmirror`

-The two environment variables are used for the config file as well as the open weather api key.
+The standard config is build to run within the docker context so it shouldn't be necessary to change it.